lucidchain/docs/docs/Features/Synchronizating a service chain/Synchronizating a service chain.md

 **Figure 7:** *Differences button.*
 </div>

-If everything looks good, click the ***Syncrhonize*** button and Lucid Chain will start the process.
+If everything looks good, click the ***Syncrhonize*** button and Lucid chain will start the process.
 If anything goes wrong during it, any object created or modified in between will be deleted.
-This is because **Lucid Chain synchronization is transactional**.
+This is because **Lucid chain synchronization is transactional**.

 <Disclaimer>
 Please be sure about what you are going to do, and do not forget yo click ***Before sync***